dizizzz/bookworm/README.md

-# Bookstore API
+# Bookworm 📖🪱
-Welcome to the Bookstore project!
+Welcome to the Bookworm project!
 This project is inspired by the implementation of an application for an online bookstore.

 ## Table of Contents
 - [Technologies Used](#technologies-used)